TheOddGarlic/paste-please/README.md

 ## 🔧 Bugs

-Please report!
+Please report! **This extension is buggy and thats why there is no prebuilt extension.**

 ## 💁🏻 Feature Requests

 You can use issues of this repository to request a feature!
 It's free, trust me.
 You can also make it by yourself and send a pull request!
 I can speak **Turkish** too!

-## 💥 Extension Links
+## 💥 Contributing

 If you're interested to help, check the [Contributing](https://github.com/theoddgarlic/paste-please/blob/master/CONTRIBUTING.md) page!